-If you can’t hear anything make sure your speakers are turned on, that the volume is turned up on the device, and that the volume control (denoted by the 5 vertical lines) on the bottom right of the video screen is up.
-Try listening to something else to check.
+If you still can’t hear anything make sure your speakers are turned on, that the volume is turned up on the device, and that the volume control (denoted by the 5 vertical lines) on the bottom right of the video screen is up.
+Try listening to something else on your device to check.

-Click on the cog icon in the bottom right of the video screen and lower the quality of the picture.
+Click on the cog icon in the bottom right of the video screen and lower the quality of the video picture

-Use a different web browser - the events should play on all web browsers, Google Chrome, Safari, Firefox or Internet Explorer.
+Try using a different web browser - the events should play on all web major browsers, Chrome, Safari, Firefox, Edge or Internet Explorer

-If you’re using wireless/WiFi try plugging your computer into your internet router using a cable, if you can.
+If you’re using wireless, try plugging your computer into your internet router using a cable, if you can

 Our live webcasting system is designed to be as reliable as possible and work across a wide range of devices.
 However, it relies on a lot of factors outside of our control, including the age and operating system of your device, your broadband connection and current usage in your location.